arjun118/arjun118.github.io/content/technical/methods_golang.md

 the function signature of slope and translate are what we expected. since `Translate` is a method which has pointer receiver , it has a pointer to the struct Point as it's first paramter

-# Nil as a receiver value

-i was in a rush to complete this.
-I will write on this sometime later. sorry :(

 Thank you for reading!